Choosing a great coffee bean can be challenging when you plan to brew some amazing coffee with a Chemex.

 • Sweetness, like honey or agave syrup.

-The overall flavor of Costa Rican coffee is well-balanced, with a slightly strong but floral flavor to it.
+The overall flavor of Costa Rican coffee is well-balanced, with a slightly strong yet floral character.
 The Costa Rican coffee looks like this:

-If you want to get yourself some amazing Costa Rican coffee beans, you can check it out here.
+Tip: For some amazing Costa Rican coffee beans, check out these coffee beans here.

 • Each of these coffee beans was roasted less than a week ago.
 The flavor of coffee beans will deteriorate after eight weeks.
-It’s best to use your coffee beans within this timeframe to get the most out of them.
+Using your coffee beans within this timeframe is best to get the most out of them.

 • The extraction time was the same for each brew.